Ghent Altarpiece: Later history

+Restorations

 Another restoration began in 1950–51, due to damage sustained during the altarpiece's stay in the Austrian mines during WWII.
-In this period newly developed restoration technology, such as x-ray, was applied to the panels.
+In this period, newly developed restoration technology, such as x-ray, was applied to the panels.

 A program of restoration at the Museum of Fine Arts, Ghent began in October 2012.
 With a budget of €2.2 million, the project was carried out by the Royal Institute for Cultural Heritage (KIK-IRPA).
 Only the panels being worked on were in the museum at any one time, with the others remained on display in the cathedral.
 At the museum the public could see the work in progress from behind a glass screen.

 The eight outer panels were restored between 2012 and 2016; some 70% of the outer panels' surface had been overpainted in the 16th century, a subtle discovery made possible by advances in imaging techniques during the 2010s.
 Mathematician Ingrid Daubechies and a group of collaborators developed new mathematical techniques to both reverse the effects of aging and untangle and remove the effects of past ill-fated conservation efforts.
 Using highly precise photographs and X-rays of the panels as well as various filtering methods, the team of mathematicians found a way to automatically detect the cracks caused by aging.
 They were able to decipher the apparent text of the polyptych, which was attributed to Thomas Aquinas.

 Restoration of the five lower panels took three years, was completed in January 2020, and they were returned to St Bavo's Cathedral.
 The uncovering of the original face of the Lamb of God was a notable change; the original Lamb has unusually humanoid features, with forward-facing eyes that appear to look directly at the viewer of the panel.

-In popular culture

-The search for the stolen altarpiece near the end of World War II is a major plot point of the 2014 film The Monuments Men.

-The burning of the twelfth panel "Just Judges" is part of the plot of the 2022 book The Omega Factor by Steve Berry.